jackyzha0/jackyzha0.github.io/content/thoughts/computer networking.md

 ![[thoughts/images/facebook communication.png]]

-Does that earlier diagram seem familiar?
 This is the exact centralizing behaviour that we were worried about before.

 > To be efficient is to be fragile, to be fragile is to go extinct.